tushargosavi/tushargosavi.github.io/source/_posts/2014-06-16-bst-in-haskell.markdown

 ## Traversing elements in the tree.

-Apart from Breath first and depth first traversal, binary tree can be traverse in pre-order, post-order and in-order traversal.
-In order traversal visit elements in the sorted order.
+Apart from breath first and depth first traversal, binary tree can be traverse in pre-order, post-order and in-order traversal.
+The in-order traversal visit elements in the sorted order.
 Following is the implementation in Haskell which returns a list of element in order they are visited in the traversal.